andreina-proyectos/recruitment-challenges/2.Calculator/readme.md

 ### 5. UI/UX design

 - Improve the UI/UX to be more user friendly.
+- Edit messages to user when operation is broken
+- Change background color in order to be easier to differentiate calculator and background and make user pay more attention to functionality.
 - Add color with hight ratio contrast when buttons are focused.
 This add accessibility.
 For this, I used Color Safe web page.
 - Buttons operator have different color to make more easy the experience
-- Make calculator responsive adding media queries on css
+- Make calculator responsive adding media queries on css, so calculator will fit good on different screen sizes.

 ## How to run the application using local server